Infant / Toddler

 - The Child in the Family

-Infant / Toddler Full Certificate students will complete all three phases of the CGMS training program:
+Program Description: Infant / Toddler Full Certificate adult learners will complete all three phases of the CGMS training program:

 - Distance Learning Phase: – course work over the entire 18 months with a one week break approximately every 8-9 weeks and a two week winter and summer break.
 New cohorts (groups) of students will begin several times a year.
 Students follow a specific schedule of course curriculum working with fellow students and Instructional Guides on a weekly basis.
 Students should plan 10-15 hours per week, which can be scheduled at their own convenience, to view course video lectures and presentations, complete a variety of assignments, and participate in course discussions.
 Once a week students participate in a one hour scheduled chat session.
 During this phase students will need access to a Montessori Infant or Toddler environment for observation assignments and the 9 month practicum/internship.

-Residential Phase (Full Certificate Students Only): The Infant / Toddler Full Certification Program requires attendance at 1 residential session.
+Residential Phase (Full Certificate Students Only): The Infant / Toddler Full Certification Program requires attendance at one 120 hour residential session.
 Our recommendation is for attendance at a residential session in the first summer of the course, before one begins the practicum/internship phase.
-The summer residential session provides opportunities for supervised lesson practice and material making.
+The summer residential session provides opportunities for supervised practice with lessons and care giving techniques, as well as environmental design and material making.
 The emphasis on classroom leadership skills helps prepare students for the practicum phase so they are successful in translating Montessori theory and methods into daily classroom practice.

 The Practicum Phase: Students are required to complete a 9 month 400 hour practicum/ internship in an approved Montessori Infant or Toddler classroom or a Montessori Parent/Infant program.
 Classrooms must be well prepared according to Montessori principles for this age group and follow Montessori best practices for supporting the development of children ages 0 -3.

-Students will be assigned a Field Consultant who will visit the student in the practicum classroom to provide feedback and support, and to evaluate the student’s growth and progress as a Montessori Guide.
-CGMS makes an effort to find and contract certified and experienced Montessori teachers within reasonable driving distance of the student to serve as the field consultant.
+Students will be assigned a Field Consultant who will visit the intern in the practicum classroom to provide feedback and support, and to evaluate the intern’s growth and progress as a Montessori Guide.
+CGMS makes an effort to find and contract certified and experienced Montessori consultants within reasonable driving distance of the student to serve as the field consultant.
 When this is not possible, the student or sponsoring school will be responsible for the additional travel cost for the practicum evaluation visits.

 The ideal practicum experience takes place in a classroom with a certified and experienced Montessori Infant / Toddler Guide.
 In this situation the student serves as an assistant teacher- intern working under the guidance of the Supervising Teacher.
 This enables the student to observe and learn from the mentor teacher while increasingly developing knowledge and skill in all areas of the curriculum and in the duties of a lead Montessori Guide.